kahunacohen/real-world-fp/README.md

   }
 ]
 ```
-We would like to generate a file containing a CSV table with the sum of payments for all *active* employees.
+We would like to generate a file containing a CSV table with the sum of payments for *active* employees.
 The employees should be sorted by last name, and any instance of a social security number should be
 censored.
 When imported into a spreadsheet program the CSV should render like this: